turboflakes/crunch/README.md

 subxt metadata --version 14 -f bytes > metadata/creditcoin_metadata.scale
 ```

+Or use the handy `gen_metadata.sh` script.

+## How to update docker image when metadata changes.

+Create a new branch.
+Run a local version of your node with the updated runtime and run the `gen_metadata.sh` script.
+Move that metadata to the `metadata` folder and check that the binary compiles (Because subxt uses macros you need to perform a full compile and not just a `cargo check` for completeness).
+After you test the new metadata create a PR and merge your branch into either `mainnet`, `testnnet`, or `devnet`.
+A push to either of these branches triggers a workflow that builds the docker image and pushes it to Gluwa's repo.
+The image will be named `crunch-[BRANCH]:latest`.

 ## runtimes/creditcoin.rs

 This file is almost identical to `runtimes/polkadot.rs`.
 The only changes made were to the path of the metadata file for the node_runtime and in the function `try_run_batch_pool_members`.
 The `member` field expected an Address32 according to the compiler and it the other implementations it was a `MultiAddress`.